Jussie Smollett will not return for next season of 'Empire'

 Published Tuesday, April 30, 2019 8:53PM EDT

-LOS ANGELES -- Fox Entertainment says Jussie Smollett will not return to "Empire" in the wake of allegations by Chicago officials the actor lied about a racially motivated attack.
+LOS ANGELES -- Fox Entertainment said Tuesday that Jussie Smollett will not return to his series "Empire" next season in the wake of allegations by Chicago officials the actor lied about a racially motivated attack.

-The studio released a statement Tuesday saying "there are no plans for Smollett's character of Jamal to return to 'Empire."'
-No reason was given.
+"By mutual agreement, the studio has negotiated an extension to Jussie Smollett's option for season six, but at this time there are no plans for the character of Jamal to return to 'Empire,"' the studio said in a statement that gave no reasoning was given for the decision.

+Fox announced earlier Tuesday that the drama about a hip-hop record label and the fiery family behind it had been renewed for a sixth season.

 Fox announced earlier Tuesday that the show had been renewed for a sixth season.